strawlion/javascript/es5/README.md

 ## Philosophy

 Code is read more often than it's written, so we should optimize for this case.
-Your code should be "self commenting".
 When looking at any given piece of code, the intention and basic flow should be clear to the reader without having to reference imperative implementation details.
+Essentially, your code should be "self commenting".
 Sometimes this means a bit more work when writing the initial code, but pays off in dividends when your codebase is easy to comprehend and contribute to.

 Some good practices to follow are using descriptive variable names, naming your functions, avoidance of shared state, modular code, and using function declarations over function expressions.
 However, we should avoid blindly prescribing to